 This surah is very concerned with matters of gossip and testimony, which is not surprising, given that we’ve just come off the topic of sexual misconduct.
 While theft and murder have easy results to identify and are more likely to produce objective evidence, sex is less apparent unless you catch the person in the act and have other witnesses to verify.
 The Quran sets a high bar for the number of witnesses required to prosecute adultery: four.
 It is not clear to me whether the rule of two-women-equals-one-male-witness rule of Surah al-Baqarah 282 applies here, as that verse was about witnessing contracts in order to testify in the future, but if so the challenge of assembling witnesses is even harder.
 And that’s perhaps a good thing, given the severity of the charge and punishment.
 I noticed that the surah starts by describing the punishment for adultery first, denying that pity can factor into the punishment, and so establishes the severity of the crime before explaining its prosecution.

 I am not fond of this process of swearing oaths.
 Again, adultery is a very hard thing to prove unless the adulterers are sloppy and serial, so I don’t know if there was a good answer in this era concerning how to prove it.
 I am glad that this scenario –unless it results in someone getting flogged one way or the other– does leave the matter in God’s hands.
 Still, my problem with this process of testimonies is this: if the wife’s punishment is at stake, then it should still be her guilt on trial rather than the husband’s honesty.
-If it is his testimony being put on trial, than it should be his punishment that is at stake.
-I think it would make more sense if this process of testimonies would instead serve to remove the husband from the punishment of accusing his wife without witnesses.
+And if it is his testimony being put on trial, than it should be his punishment that is at stake.
+It does not make sense that his testimony gets put on trial, but she gets punished if his testimony I think it would make more sense if this process of testimonies would instead serve to remove the husband from the punishment of accusing his wife without witnesses.
 He has made an accusation and cannot support it, so therefore he needs to testify that he accused her in full personal integrity, whereupon she can deny that his testimony has any substance, with the result being that the matter is left in God’s hands.
 The result is the same, the logic is different.
 To be able to accuse your wife without enough evidence, and then still have an option to prosecute her further with even less evidence, is not a great procedural logic, even if she has an easy option out.
 Other features I find missing are reparations for the distress caused to the vindicated wife, or fines for wasting court time.
 There are also no paths available for forgiveness, which I think should be in place since this is a marriage we’re talking about.
 Can a couple forgive and reconcile during this process? …Actually, given that he was trying to sentence her to 100 lashes (or worse in those traditional cultures), probably not.

 Also, what is going on with the lover during all of this?
 Does he need to testify?
 Can his wife/wives charge him?
 Can the adulteress’s husband charge him?
 The surah really is less concerned with protecting or prosecuting the presumed lover as it is with matters of the wife.
 Funny that……